-Give the gift of your time and skills, and help us change the lives of children with eye cancer.
+Give the gift of your time and skills, and help us change the lives of children with eye cancer, survivors, and their families.

 There are many ways you can volunteer with WE C Hope on a regular basis.
 For example, serving on the Board or a committee, helping to plan and host an event or awareness campaign, working on a marketing project or being an ambassador for the organization in your community.

 Occasional volunteering gives you more flexibility with your time.
-For example, working on a one-off graphic design project, hosting a small, simple fundraiser or helping at a fundraising event someone else has organized, or putting up awareness posters during World Retinoblastoma Week in May.
+For example, working on a one-off graphic design project, hosting a small, simple fundraiser or helping with a fundraising event someone else is organizing, or distributing awareness posters and fliers during World Retinoblastoma Week in May.

 Frequently Asked Questions

 What kind of volunteering activities can I become involved with?

 You can volunteer in many different ways.
 How you volunteer will depend on what you would like to do and the amount of time you can give.
 Activities include fundraising and marketing, helping with event planning and hosting, writing for our website, and serving with the leadership team.
 Please contact us to discuss the possibilities.